Carmen Varner // Food, Luxury, Lifestyle, and Travel Writer

 • Halliwell Manor: Where is the Charmed House Located?
 Where was Charmed Filmed?

-If you're a Charmed fan you've seen a lot of Halliwell Manor over the seasons.
-In the TV show, the Victorian-style manor is based in...
+If you're a Charmed fan, you've seen a lot of Halliwell Manor over the seasons.
+In the TV show, the Victorian-style manor is based i...

 Subscribe